After Waves of Virus Deaths, Care Homes Face Legal Reckoning

 Many homes had few, even no deaths.
 But others are emerging with their reputations in tatters, having lost scores in their care.
 Increasingly, homes are facing wrongful death lawsuits accusing them of negligent care, skimping on protective equipment and personnel, and lying to families about how their loved ones died and the measures they took to prevent infections.

 Because COVID-19 proved particularly deadly for older adults, nursing homes across the globe quickly found themselves on the pandemic's front lines.
-In the United States, nursing home residents account for nearly 1 in 10 of all coronavirus cases and more than a quarter of the deaths.
-In Europe, care home residents account for one-third to nearly two-thirds of the dead in many countries.
+In the United States, nursing home residents account for nearly 1 in 10 of all coronavirus cases and more than a quarterof the deaths.
+In Europe, care home residents account from one-third to nearly two-thirds of the dead in many countries.

 To stave off infections, many homes sealed themselves off.
 In France, the government closed access to the country's 7,400 medicalized facilities for the most dependent older adults on March 11, six days before putting the entire country in lockdown.
 But by then, the coronavirus already was starting to take its toll.